seinecle/blog/_posts/2025-03-30-the-tigers-and-the-cliff.md

 # Removing Generative AI and Electronic Devices from the Classroom?
 Now, shifting from a couple of readings to personal experience.

 After 10 years doing research in the history and sociology of science, I spent another 10 as a business school professor.
-I now head a department at a visual arts school focused on interactive design and video games.
+I now head two departments at a visual arts school focused on interactive design and video games.
 I'm also deeply involved in [software development for text mining and network visualization](https://nocodefunctions.com/) and [teaching about generative AI](https://ai-for-professionals.com/).

 ![andrew-neel-ute2XAFQU2I-unsplash](https://github.com/user-attachments/assets/6876a822-f27d-4d5e-8c84-583bd1085366)